Anomalies in (2+1)D fermionic topological phases and (3+1)D path integral state sums for fermionic SPTs: Bosonic Shadow: Symmetry-enriched Crane-Yetter path integral with 3-form gauge field

 In the case where the super-modular category $\mathcal{C}$ is Abelian and $A_b = 0$, we can directly prove Eq.~\eqref{ZbZ2gauge} using our state sum construction.
 The main reason is that in this case, the category splits as a product of a modular category and the trivial super-modular category $\{1, \psi\}$.

-For general non-Abelian super-modular categories $\mathcal{C}$, we do not have a mathematical proof of Eq.~\eqref{ZbZ2gauge}, however there are strong physical arguments that can be made by passing back and forth between a Hamiltonian description of the theory.
+For general non-Abelian super-modular categories $\mathcal{C}$, we do not have an explicit proof of Eq.~\eqref{ZbZ2gauge}, however the result is expected from the general proof of equivalence between Crane-Yetter with super-modular input and $\Z_2$ gauge theory with fermionic matter as proven in Ref.~\cite{johnsonfreyd2021minimal}.
+There are also alternative physical arguments that can be made by passing back and forth between a Hamiltonian description of the theory.
 These will be reviewed below.